qinjie/sagemaker_bring_your_own/sagemaker_container/README.md

+## Testing in SageMaker

+Refer to `sgsearch-content-classification.ipynb` for instructions.

 ## Others

 ### Environment Variables

 When you create an inference server, you can control some of Gunicorn's options via environment variables.
 These can be supplied as part of the CreateModel API call.

     Parameter                Environment Variable              Default Value
     ---------                --------------------              -------------